Telehealth: A Solution to Managing Scarce Physician Resources

 Using Telehealth to Ease the Burden on Physicians

 Telehealth services can help expand patient access to care without overburdening primary care providers.
 The PCP shortage tends to be the most severe in rural areas.
 Patients in these areas can use telehealth to quickly consult with a physician from the comfort of their own home without having to drive long distances.
-This improves their access to preventative care, so they can better manage their condition or symptoms and avoid ending up in the emergency room.
+This improves their access to preventive care, so they can better manage their condition or symptoms and avoid ending up in the emergency room.

 Medicare is also working on a new plan that would allow patients to get reimbursed for telehealth services at home instead of forcing them to go to a local community healthcare facility.
 In fact, legislation in 2018, such as the Bipartisan Budget Act, included new flexibilities for telehealth, and more are expected to pass this year.
 This will increase telehealth adoption rates across the country, further expanding patient access to care and increasing their choices in the marketplace.
 This is good news for physicians that need help managing large patient populations.